earthly/website/blog/_posts/2022-12-09-k8cluster-mnging-blding-Kubeadm.md

 ## Outside Article Checklist

-* [ ] Create header image in Canva
-* [ ] Optional: Find ways to break up content with quotes or images
 * [ ] Verify look of article locally
   * Would any images look better `wide` or without the `figcaption`?